lisefrac/redtrilliumgardens.com/content/posts/2026-market-schedule/index.md

 ## Tentative

-*Added May 25, 2026.
-These events are tentative because plans have not yet been finalized.*
+*Plans have not yet been finalized.*

 - **Newton Tuesday Farmers' Market Opening Day.** Tuesday, June 23, 2026, 1:30-6pm, Cold Spring Park, 1189 Beacon Street, Newton, MA
-- **Pittsfield Farmers Market.** With Grow Native Mass.
-Saturday, August 29, 2026, from 9am-1pm, Pittsfield Common, 100 First Street, Pittsfield, MA

 We hope to see you at one of these events!
 If you have a market you'd like us to attend, email lise@redtrilliumgardens.com!